 In vaping, feedback on our all-new blu 2.0 product launched in France suggests consumers find it among the best vaping experiences.
 It has a longer battery life and enhanced ergonomics, so it feels more comfortable to use.
 The new pods address the previous industry concerns over leakage, and the pods now dock neatly with a magnetic "click".

 In modern oral, we are focused on improving taste and smell to better satisfy our target consumers - while delivering the nicotine that they want.
-Under-age people should never use our products.
-Regulators have expressed concern that NGP could become a gateway to cigarette smoking for consumers who do not already smoke.

 more toxicants